rabbitmq/rabbitmq-website/docs/upgrade.md

 ### After Restarting All Nodes {#after-restarting}

-After performing a rolling upgrade and putting the last node out of [maintenence mode](#maintenance-mode), perform the following steps:
+After performing a rolling upgrade and putting the last node out of [maintenance mode](#maintenance-mode), perform the following steps:

  * Enable all [feature flags](./feature-flags) in the cluster using `rabbitmqctl enable_feature_flag all`